US-based automaker Jeep, owned by Stellantis, has revealed the first images of its upcoming electric SUV and confirmed that it will launch in 2023.

 According to The Verge, Jeep has been slower to embrace electrification as compared to many of its rivals.
 The automaker has released plug-in hybrid versions of its Wrangler and Grand Cherokee SUVs and plans an off-roading version of the Grand Cherokee, the Trailhawk, which also comes with a hybrid motor.

-But the unnamed SUV coming out next year will be Jeep’s first purely battery-electric vehicle, the report said.
+But the unnamed SUV coming out next year will be Jeep’s first purely battery-electric vehicle.

 The automaker recently announced that it would release “zero-emission” versions of all of its vehicles by 2025, along with plug-hybrid variants.